locate an office

 • Retail and institutional investors

 Many investors hold positions in gold as part of an investment portfolio.
-These investments can be made via exchange-traded funds (ETFs), futures markets, options or structured notes.
+These investments can be made via exchange-traded funds (ETFs), futures markets, options, or structured notes.
 Many investors prefer to hold the physical metal – and invest in bars, coins and claims linked to individually-numbered bars.

 Holdings of gold ETFs have become more popular with retail investors since their inception in 2004 and hit a record in 2020 when the Covid pandemic caused worldwide lockdowns.
 Since then, holdings have been on a gradual decline, and now are back to pre-pandemic levels.
 Retail ETF flows in gold are often seen to be driven by fears of inflation, conflict or crisis, and the relative level of interest rates.
 These investors tend to be short term, but can be effective drivers of price.
+Institutional investors are more long term and often hold the metal physically.
+Pension funds and Foundations, in particular, tend to hold the metal for decades.

 Hedge Funds and Commodity Trading Advisers are more speculative in their approach, but can have prolonged impacts to price movements.